provides the means to make a clear, quantitative risk-based categorisation of projects

 · The Fabrication Category, which represents the complexity of fabrication.

-Having assessed these three input factors, the Construction Category is based on the very simple risk matrix shown below:
+Having assessed these three input factors, the Construction Category is based on the risk matrix shown below:

-The ASI has prepared Tech Note TN011 for free to assist engineers.
+The ASI has prepared Tech Note TN011 to assist engineers.

 On a project-specific basis, AS/NZS 5131 and associated Standards for steel products require the supply chain to provide documentation to substantiate the veracity of products purchased (steel materials and consumables) and processes undertaken for fabrication and erection.
 The appropriate competent personnel (architect, engineer, builder, client) must ensure the project submittals required by the Construction Specification and our Australian Standards are obtained and properly reviewed and approved.

-Duty of care under WHS Regulation and the Safe Design of Structures Code of Practice provide an unequivocal indication of the shared responsibility for safe outcomes in this regard.
+Duty of care under WHS Regulation and the Safe Design of Structures Code of Practice provide an unequivocal indication of the shared responsibility for safe outcomes.

 Utilising certified fabricators will help ensure the project-specific documentation you receive is well-formed, complete and traceable, making the process of satisfying duty of care more efficient and effective.